General Plan Update Equity Facilitator

 Member, Board of Directors

-Member, California Environmental Grassroots Fund
+Member, California Environmental Grassroots Funding Board

 Oversee foundation governance and award small grants for community-based environmental science, education, and advocacy.

-West Oakland AB 617 Community Action Plan: Owning Our Air
+West Oakland AB 617 Community Action Plan: Owning Our Air – Steering Committee Co-Facilitator

 Marybelle Nzegwu Tobias, Principal